ds4836/BrickHack/README.md

 ### `api.py`

 This file contains functions for interacting with the Kintone API.
-It includes functions for posting data (questions) to Kintone, retrieving data (questions) from Kintone, parsing CSV files containing questions, and managing quiz questions.
+It includes functions for posting data (questions) to Kintone, retrieving data (questions) from Kintone, and managing quiz questions.

 ## Functionality